-A couple of months ago, I had a conversation with a company owner about their internal communications plan.
+A couple of months ago, I had a conversation with a company owner about their internal communications strategy.
 It was heartening to hear that they actually had one, and a comms manager was in place too!
 They were happy with how information was shared, but the company was growing quickly, and a new plan was needed.
 I suggested an internal comms podcast, of course.

 They looked surprised, but interested.
 “A podcast for inside the company?
 How does that work?”